ammflo-ops/NAVA-Business-Intelligence-Portfolio/README.md

 # NAVA Business Intelligence Portfolio

+Welcome to the **NAVA Business Intelligence Portfolio**.

-This repository showcases an end-to-end Business Intelligence solution developed for **NAVA**, a fictional Home Decor & Lifestyle e-commerce company operating across **France, Spain and Portugal**.
+This portfolio showcases an end-to-end Business Intelligence solution developed for **NAVA**, a fictional Home Decor & Lifestyle e-commerce company operating across **France, Spain and Portugal**.

-The portfolio demonstrates the complete BI workflow, from SQL data engineering and data modeling to interactive dashboards supporting business decision-making.
+The project demonstrates the complete BI lifecycle, from SQL data engineering and data modeling to interactive dashboards supporting business decision-making.

 ---